Causes and development of mold

 In order to avoid the development of mold, it is advisable to use building materials that can absorb moisture and transport it to the outside.
 Natural building materials such as clay and lime have excellent diffusion properties in this regard.
 A well thought-out ventilation concept, for example with a decentralized ventilation system in the house, can ensure the correct ventilation of the rooms, even if the structural conditions favor the formation of mold.
 Further tips for avoiding mold can be found in the guide to preventing and avoiding mold.

-Causes of mold in individual areas of the house
+Causes of mold in specific areas of the house

 Mold in the house is more likely to occur in some rooms than in others.
 Reasons for this are structural conditions, temperature differences in the apartment and activities with different levels of water vapor generation (formation of air humidity).
 The following is a list of the different rooms and how you can identify mold caused by incorrect ventilation.

-In the bathroom and kitchen in particular, a lot of moisture is generated from activities such as showering, washing or cooking and washing up.
-In particular, if the renovation or the construction of the building does not allow sufficient diffusion of the air humidity to the outside, insufficient ventilation can quickly increase the relative air humidity to the point where mold can develop.
+Especially in bathrooms and kitchens, a lot of moisture is generated by activities such as showering, washing, cooking, and washing up.
+In particular, if the renovation or construction of the building prevents sufficient diffusion of the resulting humidity to the outside, inadequate ventilation can quickly increase the relative humidity to such an extent that mold develops.

-Drying clothes in living rooms or large aquariums also leads to increased humidity, which, as in the bathroom and kitchen, promotes mold growth.
+Drying laundry in living spaces or large aquariums also leads to increased humidity, which, as in bathrooms and kitchens, promotes mold growth.

 There are surfaces on which mold can develop particularly well.
-Woodchip wallpapers, for example, offer ideal feeding conditions for mold.
-Their relatively high sugar, protein and lignin content is a real nutrient cocktail for mold.
-Gypsum-based substrates and wood paneling also ensure an abundant supply of nutrients.
-Make sure there is sufficient air circulation so that no mold can develop on the walls.
+Woodchip wallpaper, for example, provides ideal conditions for mold to grow.
+Its relatively high sugar, protein, and lignin content is a veritable nutrient cocktail for mold.
+Gypsum-based surfaces and wood paneling also provide an abundant supply of nutrients.
+Ensure adequate air circulation to prevent mold from growing on walls.

-Damp walls in the basement are not uncommon, especially in old buildings.
-In principle, the moisture can arise indirectly through condensation water or directly through water penetrating from the outside.
+Damp walls in basements are not uncommon, especially in older buildings.
+Basically, moisture can arise indirectly through condensation or directly through water penetrating from outside.

-Condensation occurs due to incorrect ventilation: the cellar walls rarely reach temperatures above 12 ° C. Since the air humidity can only be transported from warm to cold, basement rooms should only be ventilated when the temperatures outside the house are lower than in the basement rooms themselves.
-In our latitudes this usually means that ventilation is between October and March and the windows should be closed between April and September.
+Condensation is caused by incorrect ventilation practices: basement walls rarely reach temperatures above 12°C. Since humidity can only be transported from warm to cold, basement rooms should only be ventilated when the temperatures outside the house are lower than in the basement rooms themselves.
+In our latitudes, this usually means that ventilation should take place between October and March and windows should remain closed between April and September.

-If water can penetrate the cellar, structural renovations are necessary.
-It should therefore be sealed against water from the outside and provided with drainage.
-Waterproof paints should never be applied indoors.
+If water can penetrate the basement, structural renovations are necessary.
+It should therefore be properly waterproofed from the outside and equipped with drainage.
+Waterproof coatings should never be applied indoors.

-Thermal bridges are localized points on walls, ceilings, two- and three-dimensional corners to the outer wall and, above all, windows and balcony doors, through which an increased heat flow to the outside can take place.
-As a result, the temperature of the surface in winter is lower than that of surrounding components.
-The surface moisture increases and mold formation can occur.
+Thermal bridges are localized areas on walls, ceilings, two- and three-dimensional corners to the exterior wall, and especially windows and balcony doors, through which increased heat loss to the outside can occur.
+As a result, the surface temperature in winter is lower than on surrounding components.
+Surface moisture increases and mold can form.

 In many cases of mold in the living room, damp walls or corners are caused by temperature differences in the apartment.
 Thermal bridges, cold outside walls and unheated rooms are a problem, especially in winter, which can quickly lead to mold on walls.
 If there is insufficient heating and ventilation, the problem is exacerbated.